tusharsircar95/Data-Science-Hackathons-Analytics-Vidhya/README.md

 A weighted average of the above produced our final output having a public leaderboard score of 0.6837 and a private leaderboard score of 0.6786.

+Adding communication type, number of links, images etc. directly as features did not seem to increase our score hence they were not used as features in the logistic regression model.
+Instead, the NB estimate calculated using these features were incorporated.

 ### Techniques Not Tried
 - Target encoding of categorical variables
 - Aggregating text features of email to create a user profile feature